How to make a starter

 Add 30g flour + 30g water, stir well, scraping down the sides of the bowl, loosely cover the bowl and leave on the counter, as above.

-By now, your starter could be ready to use, the consistency should be thick and glutinous, and once it’s been fed and bubbly, the bubbles should be all the way through the liquid; but if you are not sure, keep doing the same discarding and feeding for up to 14 days by which time it should be ready to use.
-Don’t get disheartened, sourdough is a slow process, it requires time and patience and it will all be worth the wait.
+If your starter grows again in the same way by the next day, it’s ready to use, the consistency should be thick and glutinous, and once it has been fed and bubbly, the bubbles should be all the way through the liquid; but if you are not sure, keep doing the same discarding and feeding for up to 14 days by which time it should be ready to use.
+Do not get disheartened, sourdough is a slow process, it requires time and patience and it will all be worth the wait.

 Starters also get stronger in power and flavour the older they get.
 The more you use it, the better it will get.
 A key thing to do is to get to know your starter.
 Feed and watch how it behaves, how long it takes to be bubbly and active and make a note of the room temperature and time to help you plan your bakes in the future.

-PLEASE NOTE: if at any point your starter develops a murky grey liquid across the top, it’s fine!
-Do not worry, it’s not ruined, it’s just hungry.
-It might have been warmer and it’s worked harder and faster during the previous period of time and now needs feeding.
+PLEASE NOTE: if at any point your starter develops a murky grey liquid across the top, it is fine!
+Do not worry, it is not ruined, it is just hungry.
+It might have been warmer and has worked harder and faster during the previous period of time and now needs feeding.
 Just stir it, stirring in the liquid and feed as usual.

 This liquid is often called ‘hooch’ and by stirring it in you help build the flavour if your starter.